moyodancer/Colorado-CompSci-Ugrad.github.io/index.md

 In the navigation on the left side, the Services section offers details about using the services provided by the Computer Science department.
 The Software section covers a variety of software that is available to support education.

 In the navigation at the top of the page, Services drop-down provides quick access to the major section of this website.
 The News link offers information about recent events from the Compute and Education Technology (EdTech) sub-committees.

+Please refer to the [Introduction to EdTech committees](https://docs.google.com/presentation/d/1HObrhhGmm_FDLMSgNCa-uEmKbArvswAH1DfPSJfax6o/edit?usp=sharing) for more information.